hski-github/spotfire-scrollable-bar-chart/README.md

 ## To Do's

-- Full support for marking incl. click on category and rectangle selection
+- Full support for marking incl. highlighting border, click on category and rectangle selection
 - Support for sorting by value or label
 - Support for tool tip
 - Better names for X and Y axis